hectorcorrea/solr-for-newbies/tutorial.md

 Solr comes with several [built-in tokenizers](https://lucene.apache.org/solr/guide/7_0/tokenizers.html) that handle a variety of data.
 For example if we expect a field to have information about a person's name the [Standard Tokenizer](https://lucene.apache.org/solr/guide/7_0/tokenizers.html#standard-tokenizer) might be appropriated for it.
 However, for a field that contains e-mail addresses the [UAX29 URL Email Tokenizer](https://lucene.apache.org/solr/guide/7_0/tokenizers.html#uax29-url-email-tokenizer) might be a better option.

-I believe you can only have [one tokenizer per analyzer](https://lucene.apache.org/solr/guide/7_0/tokenizers.html)
+You can only have [one tokenizer per analyzer](https://lucene.apache.org/solr/guide/7_0/tokenizers.html)

 ### Filters